-At January 31, 2023, the Company had cash and investments of \$119,065 (October 31, 2022 - \$60,719) and a working capital deficiency of \$1,231,778 (October 31, 2022 - \$1,278,566).
+At April 30, 2023, the Company had cash and investments of \$341,938 (October 31, 2022 - \$60,719) and a working capital deficiency of \$734,530 (October 31, 2022 - \$1,278,566).
 The Company still requires additional financing to pay for capital expenditures and exploration and administrative costs required to advance exploration on its Project.
 The Company has a history of operating losses and of negative cash flows from operations.
 The Company remains reliant on capital markets for future funding to meet its ongoing and future obligations.

 Prior to the establishment of operations at the Company's Lingman Lake Property, the Ministry of Energy, Northern Development and Mines ("MENDM") had requested the removal of certain above ground storage tanks containing approximately 800,000 litres of fuel, which was considered a mine hazard.
 This request was made to prior owners of the mine site and they failed to comply with MENDM's request to clean it up.
 Consequently, MENDM took action and managed the disposition of the fuel at a cost of \$884,325. (the "Clean-up Cost").
 Pursuant to accounting principles, the potential Clean-up Cost has been recorded on the Company's statement of financial position as a current accrued liability, however no attempt at collection by MENDM has been made to date.
 Further, in early September 2021, the Company submitted a draft mine closure plan to MENDM, a plan that addresses this item and others.
 The Company plans to address these items with MENDM when the MCP is reviewed.
+The timing of the review is undetermined.

 In November 2022, the Company entered into a short-term loan agreement with a director of the Company in the amount of \$200,000.
-The amount is unsecured, non-interest bearing, and due on demand.
-On March 31, 2023, this loan was settled through the issuance of 5,000,000 shares (See, 5.2 Financing).
+On March 31, 2023, this loan was settled through the issuance of 5,000,000 shares (See section 5.2, Financing).